 My Life in Activism : Women speak - Red Room - Listen to Audio

 We host a panel of women activists who inform us about how they became involved in the movement, what drew them into this life of campaigning for social justice, rights and attempting to change the world in which we live.
 They inform us of how they remain motivated, inspired and sustained in active political life.
 More details & RSVP at the Facebook event

-Radical Cooperatives: homes without landlords, workers without bosses - The Flowing Tide pub
+Radical Cooperatives: homes without landlords, workers without bosses - Listen to Audio

 Do you want to work without bosses?
 Do you want to live without landlords?
 Come to this panel to find out how!
 Speakers: - ‘Radical Routes’ is a United Kingdom-based co-operative federation that provides support to housing and worker co-operatives as well as social centres in the form of mutual aid.
 More details & RSVP at the Facebook event

-Priceless land: Resisting Displacement in Colombia - Theatre
+Priceless land: Resisting Displacement in Colombia - Listen to the audio

 Two female community activists from Colombia share with us their stories of resistance, and lessons on uniting against injustice.
 Women play a central role in these communities and, in spite of discrimination as both peasants and women, are emerging as important social leaders for this pivotal time.
 RSVP and get more details at the Facebook event